Intellectual Architecture

 Action is thought in motion—the bridge between belief and consequence.

 A free mind judges reality for itself.
-An enslaved mind lets others think for it.
+An enslaved mind allows others to think in its place.

-Reason is not a privilege of intellect, it is the essence of personhood.
+Reason is not a privilege of intellect.
+It is the essence of human action.

 Economics and Human Action

-Economics is the study of freedom in motion.
+Economics is the study of human action under conditions of scarcity.

-It is not numbers, but choices, not formulas, but values.
+It is not primarily about numbers, but choices; not formulas, but values.

-An honest economy mirrors human nature, a coerced one mirrors its denial.
+An honest economy reflects human nature.
+A coerced economy reflects its denial.

 Property and Ethics

-Property is reason made visible—thought extended into matter.
+Property is reason made visible—thought extended into the world through action.

 Ownership gives man a realm in which to act responsibly.

-The defense of property is the defense of the mind that earned it.
+The defense of property is the defense of the mind that created, earned, or exchanged it.

 Law and Order